boucadair/network-attachment-circuits/draft-boro-opsawg-ntw-attachment-circuit.md

 # Introduction

-The procedure to provision a service in a service provider network may depend on the practices adopted by a service provider, including the flow put in place for the provisioning of advanced network services and how they are bound to an attachment circuit.
-For example, the same attachment circuit may be used to host multiple services.
-In order to avoid service interference and redundant information in various locations, a service provider may expose an interface to manage ACs network-wide.
-Customers can then request a base attachment circuit to be put in place, and then refer to that base AC when requesting services that are bound to that AC. {{!I-D.boro-opsawg-teas-attachment-circuit}} specifies a data model for managing ACs as a service.
+The procedure to provision a service in a service provider network may depend on the practices adopted by a service provider, including the flow put in place for the provisioning of advanced network services and how they are bound to an attachment circuit (AC).
+For example, the same attachment circuit may be used to host multiple services (e.g., Layer 2 VPN, Slice Services, or Layer 3 VPN).
+In order to avoid service interference and redundant information in various locations, a service provider may expose an interface to manage attachment circuits network-wide.
+Customers can then request a base attachment circuit to be put in place, and then refer to that AC when requesting services to be bound to that AC. {{!I-D.boro-opsawg-teas-attachment-circuit}} specifies a data model for managing attachment circuits as a service.

 This document specifies a network model for attachment circuits ("ietf-ac-ntw").
 The model can be used for the provisioning of attachment circuits prior or during service provisioning (e.g., Network Slice Service).